Flashforge - Finder / Creative Tools Special Edition

 - Palette knife

 Flashforge Finder is an easy-to-use, compact and affordable desktop 3D printer suitable for beginners as well as experienced users.
 Flashforge Finder feels modern, up-to-date and fits perfectly on any desk, in a workshop, hobby room or classroom.
 Due to its well thought-out design and sturdy chassis it is both portable and tough.
-Flashforge Finder is optimised for 3D printing with PLA filament.
-This Special Edition of Flashforge Finder can also 3D print with ECO Super Premium PLA, ECO PLA Wood, ECO PETG, and ECO TPU (SHORE-values: 95A, 60D and 64D).
+Flashforge Finder is optimised for 3D printing with PLA filament but is verified and tested to also 3D print with ECO Super Premium PLA, ECO PLA Wood, ECO PETG, and ECO TPU (SHORE-values: 95A, 60D and 64D).
+Some adjustment of settings are required and we don't recommend printing full size using these materials.

 The assisted calibration, filament run-out detection, Wi-Fi support, enclosed USB memory stick and an easy-to-use colour touchscreen are some of the features that will get your 3D prints going quickly.
 It is perfect for situations where a single user or a group of users need access to a 3D printer.